gSchool/glearn-cli/app/cmd/embeds/walkthrough/01-example-unit/05-checkpoint.md

 # Checkpoint Example

-Check the top of this file to see how things like the time allowed and maximum number of submissions can be configured.
-You do not require a maximum number of submissions or a time limit if you so choose.
+Each unit can have only one Checkpoint, and the checkpoint must have challenges.
+Checkpoints can be configured to score points automatically, grant a limited number of attempts, require a certain time limit to complete, and email the instructors upon completion.

+See the header on this file `01-example-unit/05-checkpoint.md` to configure these options.

 Saving and Exiting will not pause the timer, but will allow you to return to the test if you wish.

-The checkpoint will be graded if the time elapses without submitting, even if you close their browser.
+If a time limit is set, the checkpoint will be graded if the time elapses without submitting, even if you close the browser.

 <!--BEGIN CHALLENGE-->